 of that I have also suffered from low self-esteem, p…

 Disclaimer: I have worked with divorcees for many years now.
 As you read this blog post I want to make it clear that I am in no way speaking about divorces that stem from abuse or any other reason a couple has deemed it necessary to part ways.
 God placed this blog topic on my heart to share with married couples especially since me and my husband did not recognize some of the strategies of opposition when we first married back in 1999.
 I pray this message blesses marriages that are struggling from attacks of the enemy.
-Marriages where couples are tired and weak from fighting together so they are contemplating on calling it quits.
+Marriages where couples are tired and weak from fighting one another so they are contemplating on calling it quits.
 I pray this blog blesses your marriage and helps bring back hope if you and your spouse are currently struggling.
 A Message of Hope for Struggling

 As I sat across from my husband it